March 29, 2012 – Second day in Mumbai, India

 Back on the road with Baboo, we asked him to take us to a market – not a market for tourists, but a market where the local people shop.
 He drove us to the edge of a market where a guide parked us, and then led us into the market, going to the specific shops for the things Sally asked for, and then aided in the negotiations – all for small tip.
 A very interesting approach.

-After a quick trip to the postoffice, courtesy of Baboo this time, we found our way back to the ship.
+After a quick trip to the post office, which we located only courtesy of Baboo, we found our way back to the ship.

 If I had to judge Mumbai by our first day, it would not have fared well, but the second day was marvelous, all thanks to one person who offered a great service in a professional and courteous manner.
 Baboo Singh made our visit a real adventure and a gave us a pleasant day!